kumarde/deepakwrites/source/content/_index.md

 I'm a playwright, composer, lyricist, and researcher based in the Bay Area, CA.
 My work most often deals with Asian-Americans grappling with the messiness of their identities as they relate to their unique American experiences.
-I'm also a technologist and am intersested in building new theater experiences that mesh with technology.
-I have worked with Underscore Theatre Company in Chicago, the National Asian American Theatre Compay (NAATCO) in NYC, and Shotgun Players in Berkeley, CA.
+I'm also a technologist and am interested in building new theater experiences that mesh with technology.
+I have worked with Underscore Theatre Company in Chicago, the National Asian American Theatre Company (NAATCO) in NYC, and Shotgun Players in Berkeley, CA.

 <br>